braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/in-app_messaging/customization.md

 ### In-app message default z-index

-By default, In-App Messages are displayed using `z-index: 1050`.
+By default, in-app messages are displayed using `z-index: 1050`.
 This is configurable using the `inAppMessageZIndex ` [initialization option][41] in the scenario that your website styles elements with higher values than that.

 **Note**: This option was introduced in Web SDK v3.3.0.
 Older SDKs must be upgraded in order to use this option.